-The Navy of Ukraine is designated to defeat enemy forces and infrastructure and assist the Ground Forces in conducting operations in littoral regions.
-The Navy consists of the following branches: Surface Forces, Subma-rine Forces, Naval Aviation, Coastal Missile-Artillery Troops, Marines, as well as special formations and units, logistic and medical support units and military educational and scientific establishments.
+The Navy of Ukraine was nominally designated to defeat enemy forces and infrastructure and assist the Ground Forces in conducting operations in littoral regions.
+The Navy consisted of the following branches: Surface Forces, Submarine Forces, Naval Aviation, Coastal Missile-Artillery Troops, Marines, as well as special formations and units, logistic and medical support units and military educational and scientific establishments.
 The main purpose of the Navy reform and development is the establishment of mission ready, structurally balanced component of the Armed Forces, equipped with state-of-the-art naval weapons, capable of accomplishing missions in assigned operational areas independently and jointly with other armed forces branches.

 The Ukrainian Navy is an integral structural component of the Armed Forces of Ukraine.
-The Ukrainian Navy consists of groups and divisions of surface naval warfare, aviation and coastal units, command and control, support and logistics.
-The crucial missions to support the established status quo naval regime in the Black Sea are carried out by the Western and Northern Maritime Regions of the Ukrainian Navy.
-Ukrainian naval aviators are all ready to execute missions round the clock under all-weather conditions.
-Ukrainian naval surface force sailors represent our country with dignity and honor in foreign nations around the world during long patrols, friendly port calls and multinational naval excercises.
-The high level of readiness is maintained by the coastal artillery and missile units of the Ukrainian Navy.
+The Ukrainian Navy consisted of groups and divisions of surface naval warfare, aviation and coastal units, command and control, support and logistics.
+The crucial missions to support the established status quo naval regime in the Black Sea were carried out by the Western and Northern Maritime Regions of the Ukrainian Navy.
+Ukrainian naval aviators were ready to execute missions round the clock under all-weather conditions.
+Ukrainian naval surface force sailors represented the country with dignity and honor in foreign nations around the world during long patrols, friendly port calls and multinational naval excercises.

 Sebastopol Navy Institute was established on the base of two Sebastopol Naval Colleges in accordance with the order of Defence Minister of Ukrain N133,25.07.92 and Resolution of Ministers Cabinet of Ukraine N 490 ,19.08.92.
 The main goal of Navy Institute is to provide for the citizens of Ukraine and other countries the availabelity of getting the high education according to state level requirement set up by the law "About education".

-Decision of the Council for National Security and Defence “On Measures to provide for Development of Ukraine as a Naval State” [?
-463/2008 of 20 May 2008] caused the intensification of development of the Naval Forces.
+The decision of the Council for National Security and Defence “On Measures to provide for Development of Ukraine as a Naval State” [463/2008 of 20 May 2008] caused the intensification of development of the Naval Forces.
 The main document to determine the provisions for creating Special Operations Forces was the Programme of Development of Special Operations Forces of the Armed Forces.
-Under Ukraine’s intent to join the Euro-Atlantic collective security system the Ukrainian Navy is already actively involved in joint missions with foreign Navies in the Black Sea and the Mediterranean.

 |Join the GlobalSecurity.org mailing list|